lucasmafra/type-dynamo/README.md

 TypeDynamo is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for your Typescript projects running in Node.js environment.
 Its goal is to help you develop backend applications that uses [DynamoDB](https://aws.amazon.com/dynamodb) by abstracting most of the Dynamo boilerplate and letting you focus on what really matters: querying and writing your data!

-TypeDynamo is completely agnostic to your server structure, so it supports both serverless and serverfull projects (see more in the examples section).
+TypeDynamo is completely agnostic to your server structure, so it supports both serverless and serverfull projects (see more in the [Demo]() section).

 This library is heavily inspired by other famous ORMs and ODMs, like TypeORM, Sequelize and Mongoose.